aura-nw/smart-account-sample/README.md

 }
 ```

 The state machine will call `validate` right before a tx is about going to mempool.
-And `after_execute` will be called by the `authentication message` requested to include in the tx, which will be final and executed after all other messages have finished executing.
+And `after_execute` will be called by the `authentication message` which is requested to include in the tx, this message will be final and executed after all other messages have finished executing.

 - In `validate`, the SCA is provided with details of the tx.
-It can do some basic checks here that not requiring a state updation.
+It can do some basic checks here without requiring a state update.
 And determine if the transaction is allowed to enter the mempool?

 - In `after_execute`, The SCA is provided with detailed information about the tx and can access the results of the tx execution.
 It can perform checking logic, updating account state, etc. And finally determine if the transaction is successful or not?